 Frequently Asked Questions (FAQs)

 How does an individual get elected in the Greater Syracuse Sports Hall of Fame?

 For an individual to be considered for election, the process begins with the submission of a written nomination from someone (friend, family member, teammate, colleague etc.) in letter format, submitted with a nomination form.
 Once a person has been nominated, their name is added to the master list.
-Please click HERE first to check the master list to see if the person you'd like to nominate has already been nominated.
-If the person you'd like to nominate isn't on the master list, click HERE for the individual nomination form.
+Please review the Master Nomination List first to see if the person you'd like to nominate has already been nominated.
+If the person you'd like to nominate is not on the master list, complete the Nomination Form.

 In addition to the completed nomination form, the person nominating an individual must provide sufficient documentation so that the organization’s historian is able to vet and summarize the person’s achievements concisely to present to the Board for review.
 Documentation could be news articles, copies of awards, photos, etc.